balderdashy/sails-docs/Views.md

 the layout.

 # What is a View?
 In Sails a view is the representation of the UI of your application.
-Views are, by default, ejs files.
-This ejs, or any other configurable templating libray, takes care of the presentation of the data.
+Views are, by default, EJS ([Embedded JavaScript](http://embeddedjs.com/)) files.
+EJS, or any other configurable templating libray, takes care of the presentation of the data.
 Sails even allows you to create templates that are injected into the DOM.
 With this, all you ever have respond with is JSON objects in your controllers, creating a truely API-driven application.

 # Where do I define Views?